 Watch Moana on Disney Plus

-Let me know in the comments your other favorite diverse movies on Disney Plus that I should check out with my family.
+Let me know in the comments your other favorite movies that feature a diverse cast on Disney Plus that I should check out with my family.